mcherm/TeachChildrenToSave/src/main/README.txt

      (the quotes were part of it)
   TTL: 1800 seconds
 ------------
-2022-01-07: Today I earned something about setting up a CloudFront distribution.
+2022-01-07: Today I learned something about setting up a CloudFront distribution.
 Here are my notes: